Home

 Lanna culture

 Lanna society practices animism, a belief in the presence of spirits in natural objects and phenomena.
-Special rituals are performed to appease these spirits before any family or communal activity.

 The Naga serpent is symbolic of water vital for rice cultivation, the rice goddess influences the rice crop, a staple food and the buffalo spirit affects the beast of burden working the fields.